About Us

 What EMICS Provides

-Many EMICS doctors also work for regional air-ambulance services or as strategic medical advisors to the ambulance service.
+Many EMICS doctors and paramedics also work for regional air-ambulance services or act a strategic medical advisors or critical care providers to the ambulance service.

 Our Impact